Geoffysicist/PhysBrik/README.md

 Small robust microcontroller and sensors for conducting high school physics investigations based on the [Adafruit Feather nRF52840 Sense](https://learn.adafruit.com/adafruit-feather-sense/overview).

-The aim is to implement this in circuitpython see [this stuff](https://learn.adafruit.com/circuitpython-ble-wireless-morse-code-chat?view=all#overview)
+The aim is to implement this in circuitpython see [Adafruit BLE Adafruit Library ](https://circuitpython.readthedocs.io/projects/ble_adafruit/en/latest/#)

 Web app is [here on glitch](https://glitch.com/edit/#!/physbryk)